ILLGrenoble/cameo/mkdocs/docs/installation.md

 ## JZMQ or JeroMQ ?

-By default the JZMQ is used because it has better performance.
+By default JZMQ is used because it has better performance.
 The scripts *cameo-server* and *cmo* use JZMQ.
 However if you prefer to use JeroMQ, the server can be called:
 ```
 java -jar <install directory>/share/java/cameo/cameo-server-jeromq-<version>-full.jar "$@"
 ```